Ignite

 Ignite Athletics

 This pre-orientation track supports varsity student-athletes in their transition to Emory.
-Participants will learn what it means to be a student-athlete at Emory and how the Emory Eagle values can help student-athletes make an impact during their college experience.
+Participants will learn what it means to be a student-athlete at Emory and how the Emory Eagle values can help student-athletes make a positive impact on the Emory University community during their college experience.
 Student-athletes will explore campus and Atlanta to learn more about how to maximize their athletic experience.
 Students who qualify will receive an email invitation to participate.
-For any questions, please reach out to audrey.hester@emory.edu.
+For any questions, please reach out to Chadwick Hixon

 FirstSTEM

-A pre-orientation program providing peer mentorship and connection to STEM opportunities and faculty among college students who identify as first-generation or are in identity groups underrepresented in STEM fields.
+A pre-orientation program providing peer mentorship and connection to STEM opportunities and faculty among first-generation college students.
 Participating students are more likely to have higher GPAs, take part in research projects, and graduate with their intended STEM major.
 Our programming and support continue through the first year and extend into leadership opportunities across your four years at Emory.
 Students who qualify will receive an email invitation to participate.
-For any questions, please reach out to alice.rollins@emory.edu.
+For any questions, please reach out to firststem@emory.edu.

 Total Number of Ignite Participants: 290